 The placement of the ads is often a compromise.
 You want to make sure that your readers are not distracted by the ads.
 At the same time, you want to make sure that you are getting as many clicks on your ads as possible.

-Tested and worked from my experience, here are some tips to maximize Google AdSense CPC and CTR:
+Tested and worked from my experience, here are some tips to maximize CPC in google adsense and CTR:

 The best place for AdSense ads is on the right side of your website, as shown in the image above.
 It is because people tend to read from left to right and top to bottom.
-This means a visitor’s eyes will go down your page before coming back up again – unless they are reading something exciting.
+This means a visitor’s eyes will go down your page before returning again – unless they are reading something exciting.

 This means a visitor will see any AdSense ads before their eyes move down the page.
-It gives them a higher chance of clicking on it, which in turn would increase your AdSense CPC and CTR.
+It gives them a higher chance of clicking on it, which in turn would increase your CPC in google adsense and CTR.

 (a).
 Ad Placement (300×250)

 Never put your ad code on the left side of your blog.
 It is because most people scan web pages from left to the right, so they will never see your ads if it’s placed on the left side of your blog.
 Therefore keep the ad on the right side of your blog instead.